Test Implications for Yeast and Heavy Metals

 What is the importance of these solubility product numbers?

 First, the Ksp for calcium oxalate indicates that whenever the product of the concentration of calcium and oxalate concentrations in blood exceeds the Ksp, calcium oxalate crystals may form and deposit in the tissues.
-Since the calcium concentration in blood hardly varies because of homeostatic mechanisms, it is the oxalate concentration in blood, that varies widely, that determines whether or not calcium oxalate crystals form and deposit in the tissues.
+Since the calcium concentration in blood hardly varies because of homeostatic mechanisms, it is the oxalate concentration in blood that varies widely and that determines whether or not calcium oxalate crystals form and deposit in the tissues.
 Zinc oxalate also has a very small Ksp so that if oxalates are present in high quantities in the intestinal tract, most of the zinc oxalate formed will not be absorbed because it is highly insoluble.

 Second, mercury oxalate had the lowest Ksp of any oxalate salt that I could find.
 If an individual is exposed to inorganic mercury and has high oxalates in the blood or tissues, insoluble mercury oxalates may form in the blood and tissues that are unable to be eliminated.

 The mercury used in vaccines as a preservative is an organic form that is converted to inorganic mercury.
 If an individual who is vaccinated is on antibiotics or was on antibiotics in the past, they may have extensive yeast/fungal overgrowth of the intestinal tract.
 They would absorb significant amounts of oxalates from these organisms that would trap mercury in the tissues and prevent its elimination.
 Many parents who talked with me indicated that their children had bad vaccine reactions while on antibiotics at the time of vaccination.